 No, you can prepare for the CCSK exam by self-study.
 The training courses are for a more in-depth understanding of the study materials.
 CCSK Study Materials

-No, the CCSK Foundation is a lecture course and covers the CSA Guidance, the CSA CCM, and the ENISA Document, as preperation for the exam.
+No, the CCSK Foundation is a lecture course and covers the CSA Guidance, the CSA CCM, and the ENISA Document, as preparation for the exam.
 The CCSK Plus course will cover all of the foundation lecture material, and in addition will include hands-on labs to gain practical experience working in a cloud environment.

 Yes, the exam token is included in the cost of the training.